richard-thomas/DS_Canal/info.md

 Further details of the software/code/data are provided in the <a href="https://github.com/richard-thomas/DS_Canal/#readme" target="_blank">README</a> page of the associated DS_Canal GitHub Repository.

-external link

 ## Acknowledgements & References

 Special thanks to Derrick Hunt of the Dorset & Somerset Canal Society for information, inspiration and various map images including earlier estimates of the canal path based on his extensive walking of the route.
-He is also the key author of the [Dorset & Somerset Canal website](https://www.dorandsomcanal.org/) (with web design by Adrian Tuddenham) from which most of the locations in the "Notable Features" data layer in this web map are taken.
+He is also the key author of the [Dorset & Somerset Canal website](https://www.dorandsomcanal.org/) (with web design by Liz Tuddenham) from which most of the locations in the "Notable Features" data layer in this web map are taken.

 Source maps and aerial imagery used for this mapping project: